 Protect Costa Rica’s most valuable ecosystems by supporting a sustainable tourism platform that empowers local green economies.
 Together we fortify the culture and prosperity of the communities that preserve 2.5% of the planet’s biodiversity.

-Creciendo Juntos (Growing Together), is a nonprofit organization that has worked for over twelve years to support elementary and high schools in 19 communities in the northern region of the Nicoya Peninsula.
+Creciendo Juntos (Growing Together), is a nonprofit organization that has worked for over eighteen years supporting elementary and high schools in 19 communities that surround Peninsula Papagayo in Guanacaste.
 It is a collaborative platform that drives and channels actions in social investment, education, and health, seeking the welfare of people and the transformation of communities in Guanacaste.

 Bringing the World to Nosara The David S. Kitson Memorial Library was built and donated to the Nosara community by Beverly Kitson, her family and many donations from supporters.
 Before it was established, there was no place for the community to find books and for children to do research.